Time Off | BizRun

 There was a time where unlimited PTO was only for the extremely small company or extremely lucky employee.
 But it’s becoming increasingly common for companies of all sizes to offer employees unlimited time off rather than traditional earned or accrual-based time off.

 While you might worry that employees would take advantage of such a policy, many companies, especially startups, have reaped surprising benefits from removing limitations on time off.

 But is it right for your company?
 Like most things, it depends.
-Here, you’ll get the pros and cons of unlimited PTO to make your own decision.
+Here, we will dive into unlimited PTO pros and cons to help make your own decision easier.